babs4sure86/Autism_Prediction/README.md

 * For Adaboost, only the A predictors are important and they have almost equal importance except A3 and A4 In general, responses to questions A1-A10 mostly determine whether a child will develop autism or not.
 ![Feature Importances (Toddler)](/photos/Children.png)
-*Feature importances for toddler dataset.
-The most important predictor in the best model A4
+<div align="center">*Feature importances for toddler dataset.
+The most important predictor in the best model A4*

 ### Conclusion